Tharindu-Dilshan-Ekanayake/-1-mine-per-click-server/README.md

 ## Controls (client)

-WASD walk (A/D turn the camera), Space jump, Shift sprint, mouse look (the first click in the game captures the mouse; Esc frees it), click to swing, E to interact.
+WASD walk, Space jump, Shift sprint, click to swing, E to interact.
+The camera turns with A/D or a right-click (or touch) drag - the cursor is never hidden or captured.
 Menu shortcuts: P pickaxes, B bags, T auras, U upgrades, R rebirth, I index, Q quests, G gift, F surface, M sound.
+On touch devices (phone/tablet) a virtual joystick and jump/attack buttons replace the keyboard.

 ## Game config